ibm-cloud-docs/vpc/bs_snapshots_about.md

 You can copy a snapshot from one region to another region, and later use that snapshot to restore a volume in the new region.
 This feature can be used in disaster recovery scenarios when you need to start your virtual server instance and data volumes in a different region.
 Or you can use the remote copy to create storage volumes in a new region to expand your VPC.

 When you choose to create a cross-regional copy of a snapshot, you need to specify a single snapshot to be copied to the target region.
-The snapshot is created as normal, and stored in your regional {{site.data.keyword.cos_short}}.
-When the snapshot is stable, a copy of the snapshot is created in the {{site.data.keyword.cos_short}} bucket in the target region.
+The snapshot is created as normal, and stored in a separate regional storage repository.
+When the snapshot is stable, a copy of the snapshot is created in the regional storage repository in the target region.

 When the snapshot copy in the remote region is stable, you can use and manage it independently from the parent volume or the original snapshot.